milsbeary/milsbeary/README.md

 I am currently a graduate student completing a thesis baised MSc in Applied Mathamatics at the Univeristy of Alberta.

 I have a broad set of intrest that lie within the following topics...

--Developing models, algorithms, and codes to advance discovery and solve problems in the sciences and industry -Supervised and reinforcement learning, both applied and theoretical -Big data analytics and mining
+A) Developing models, algorithms, and codes to advance discovery and solve problems in the sciences and industry

+B) Supervised and reinforcement learning, both applied and theoretical

+C) Big data analytics and mining

--High-performance and parallel computing for large-scale simulations, data processing, and machine learning
+D) High-performance and parallel computing for large-scale simulations, data processing, and machine learning

 I'm open to project colaborations, feel free to reach out.